checkly/docs.checklyhq.com/site/content/docs/open-telemetry/sending-traces-otel-collector.md

 ## Step 1: Update your config

-Sending trace to Checkly is very simple with the OpenTelemetry collector.
+Sending traces to Checkly is very simple with the OpenTelemetry collector.
 There are three sections you need to add to your collector configuration file:

 1. Create a `filter` that will remove all spans that don't have `checkly=true` in the trace state.
-2. Create a new `exporter` with the Checkly API endpoint and API key as environment variables.
+2. Create a new `exporter` with the Checkly API endpoint and API key as an environment variables.
 3. Hook the `exporter` and `filter` into a new trace pipeline.

 ```yaml